UE导入图集:TexturePacker

 UE资源热更打包工具HotPatcher

-Important Notice: The author has no platforms or channels to record paid courses, and does not endorse any third-party commercial activities.
-Please be vigilant and beware of being deceived.
+Important Notice: The author does not have any platform or channel to record paid courses and does not endorse any commercial activities by third parties.
+Please stay vigilant and be cautious of scams.

-The open-source agreement for this software: It allows free use of functions in commercial projects, but does not permit any third party to charge for any form of secondary compensation based on this plugin, including but not limited to recording paid courses, redistributing the plugin and code, etc.
+The open source license of this software: Allows free use of features in commercial projects, but does not allow any third party to charge any form of secondary fees based on this plugin, including but not limited to recording paid courses, secondary distribution of the plugin and code, etc.

-HotPatcher is a tool for managing hotfix versions and resource packaging, used to track changes in the original resources of the project version to create patches.
-It supports one-click cooking for multiple platforms, one-click packaging for multiple platform patches, and the editor supports Windows and MacOS.
-Writing a set of processes to download patches from the server completes a comprehensive game hotfix solution.
+HotPatcher is a tool used for managing hot updates and resource packaging, aimed at tracking changes in original resources of project versions to generate patches.
+It supports one-click cooking for multiple platforms, one-click packaging for multiple platform patches, and editor support for Windows and MacOS.
+Writing a process to download patches from a server creates a complete hot update solution for games.
 HotPatcher has been used in many UE projects and will continue to update to support new engine versions.
 Issues are welcome.

-HotPatcher differs from the Patch mechanism in UnrealFrontEnd, as there are some issues with UE’s Patch management project: based on the original project version, it is challenging to create exactly the same patch on different computers, and it is not possible to generate another patch based on the patch version.
-Additionally, the contents of the patch cannot be previewed intuitively.
-It is also inconvenient to package external files into pak (such as lua files, db, and other non-assets, which often reside outside the Content directory) and to manage project and patch versions easily.
+HotPatcher differs from the Patch mechanism in UnrealFrontEnd; there are some issues with UE’s Patch management for projects: based on the original project version, it is difficult to generate identical patches on different computers, it is not possible to generate a new patch based on the version of a patch, and the content included in a patch cannot be previewed intuitively.
+Additionally, it is not convenient to package external files into pak (such as lua files, db, and other non-assets, which often reside outside the Content directory), nor to manage project and patch versions easily.

-This plugin aims to solve such problems, using the project’s original resources as version references, managing only the project itself without worrying about other files generated by UE.
-Moreover, it facilitates operations such as Cooking/generating Pak/extracting resource information from basic packages/version diffs/Patch splitting, etc. It features abundant configuration options and Commandlet support, making it easy to implement automated hot update packaging processes.
+This plugin is designed to solve such issues by using the project’s original resources as the version basis, only needing to manage the project itself without paying attention to other files generated by UE.
+It allows easy operations such as cooking, generating pak, extracting resource information from basic packages, diff between versions, and patch splitting.
+It has very rich configuration options and Commandlet support, making it convenient to achieve an automated hot update packaging process.

-Currently supported engine versions are UE4.21-UE5, and it supports the IoStore mechanism!
-Many friends have privately messaged me with questions about the plugin, so I created a group to discuss UE hot updates and HotPatcher plugin issues (QQ group 958363331).
-You are welcome to join and exchange technical information related to UE.
+The currently supported engine versions are UE4.21-UE5, and support for the IoStore mechanism is provided!
+Many friends have contacted me privately to inquire about plugin-related issues, so I created a group to discuss UE hot updates and the HotPatcher plugin (QQ group 958363331).
+You are welcome to join and exchange technical knowledge related to UE.

-To conveniently collect and manage common questions and solutions regarding hot updates and HotPatcher, I have created an article to document and organize them: UE4 Hot Update: Questions & Answers.
+To conveniently collect and manage common questions and solutions regarding hot updates and the HotPatcher, I have created a new article to document and organize: UE4 Hot Update: Questions & Answers.
 If you encounter problems, you can check this FAQ page first.
-Regarding the feedback from many users about inconsistencies between the plugin configuration parameters and the previous recorded videos, it is because the plugin has undergone many updates and iterations.
-For details on each version’s changes, see the Update Log.
+Regarding the issue that many people have reported about the inconsistency between the configuration parameters in the plugin and the previous recorded video, it is because the plugin has undergone many updates.
+You can check the Change Log for detailed changes for each version.

 Read more »